stealthfox98/StealthFox98/README.md

 - 👋 Hi, I’m @StealthFox98
 - 👀 I’m interested in geoscience and software development
 - 🌱 I’m currently learning Java and JS.
-Will re-learn C, C++ and Python to manipulate large data.
+Will re-learn C, C++ and Python to manipulate large amount of data.
 - 💞️ I’m looking to collaborate on software development companies for the energy industry
 - 📫 How to reach me: already got my Twitter!